TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_tsn_est_example.md

   value from the VLAN tag (`P0_RX_REMAP_VLAN = 1`).

 - The EST schedule is 248us long and it is composed of 4 intervals, each with a gate mask that enables transmission of 2 priorities.
-The priority 7 is for PTP traffic.
+PTP traffic can be sent on any non-zero priority.
+Here we are using the priority 7 for PTP traffic.
   The gate of this priority is always opened to make sure there is no interruption of the PTP packet which keeps the PTP in good synchronization status.
   The remaining priorities are for test traffic (avtp packets).